KiaEkstrom/Javascript_course/readme.md

-This is first javascript repository
+This is the repository for my Javascript course projects.
-Now this is visible on vsc